 Then it’s filled with a cinnamon sugar that is super heavy on the cinnamon.

-The dough is rolled, cut, and allowed to rise once more.
+You roll the dough and allow it to rise once more.

 The rolls rise until they’re invading each other’s personal space.